 To implement, you have to go through the four steps in the Hosted Newsroom settings.These steps require administrative access to your website, as well as access to its server settings.
 If you do not have access to either of these, your webmaster or web administrator should be able to help.

 Second, enter the url to the helper.html file (the location of where you’ve placed the file on your own site, e.g. http://www.yourcompany.com/helper.html).
 This step is crucial for making the Hosted Newsroom work properly.
-You can test if the url is correct by copy-pasting it to a new browser window.
+Make sure to click Verify helper file afterwards.
 If the file is correct you should not be redirected and you’ll see a completely white page.

 Once this is done, copy the script in step three and paste it on your website, on the exact page and location where you want the Hosted Newsroom to be placed.

 Finally, copy the URL of that page into the field in step four.
-This will ensure that external links (for example shared links through social media) will redirect to the page where your Hosted Newsroom is embedded
+This will ensure that external links (for example shared links through social media) can be redirected to the page where your Hosted Newsroom is embedded

 Going through the four steps detailed above will take a web administrator anything from fifteen minutes to an hour, depending on their level of expertise.